The Best Fluffy Pancakes recipe you will fall in love with. Full of tips and tricks to help you make the best pancakes.

 How to Prevent and Correct Nutrient Burn

-Nutrient burn happens when you overfeed your plants, causing the tips of the leaves to turn brown and curl.
+Nutrient burn happens when you overfeed your plants, causing the tips of the leaves to curl and turn brown.
 If you catch it early, you can flush the plant with plain water to remove excess nutrients and then dial back the dose.
 Going forward, use a feeding chart to help track how much you’re feeding your plants at each stage.

 The Importance of pH Balance for Nutrient Uptake